 Hot restart updates Dart Virtual machine with the newest changes in your program, destroys your app state and starts the app from the beginning.
 This is much faster than the initial start of the app, ‘cos only new portions of the code are inserted in the VM, unlike initial start – it compiles Java/Kotlin/Swift code, which takes much more time.

 Hot reload preserves your app state, injects new(updated) code into Dart VM, and redraws the widget tree.
 It’s super useful for UI development.
 This saves lots of time and nerves :) You stay at the same screen, and see changes there, no matter how deep your screen is in the widget tree!

 Building apps with Flutter reminds me of building something with Lego toys.
 There are so many predefined widgets, you just need to put them in place.
 For example:

-Ok, make me a list of 3 items, containing the text ‘Hello’, with some margins and colours.
+Ok, make me a list of 3 items, containing the text ‘Hello’, with some margins and colors.
 This is all the code :)

 Object-oriented language, type-safe with static type checking.
 Since recently supports sound null safety.
-So, modern, easy to learn.
+So, modern and easy to learn.
 Check it out here.

 Also, check the online Dart console to try how it works: